-Evelien Walhout is a lecturer in Social History at Leiden University, with a special interest in historical demography.
-She studied History at Leiden University and will defend her dissertation on infant mortality patterns in 19th and early 20th-century Netherlands in January 2019 (Sociology, Tilburg University).
-She is co-editor of the Yearbook of Women's History, a peer-reviewed academic annual covering all aspects of gender connected with historical research throughout the world.
-From 2000, she was successively affiliated with Netherlands Interdisciplinary Demographic Institute in The Hague, International Institute of Social History in Amsterdam, Tilburg University, University of Groningen and Radboud University Nijmegen.
+Evelien Walhout is Assistant Professor of Economic and Social History, with a special interest in historical demography and gender history.
+She obtained her PhD on morbidity and mortality patterns of infants and children in 19th and early 20th-century Netherlands in 2019 (Sociology, Tilburg University).
+She is President of the International Committee for Historical Demography (ICHD).
+She is member of the board of the Yearbook of Women's History, a peer-reviewed academic annual covering all aspects of gender connected with historical research throughout the world.
+She is also affiliated member of the Radboud Group for Historical Demography and Family History in Nijmegen.

-Specific research interests are the history of childhood, gender history, female labor participation, public health, social epidemiology, family and care, and (cause specific) mortality.
-Besides her affiliation with Leiden University, she is finalizing national research on violence in the Dutch youth care system after 1945, commissioned by the De Winter Commission (Ministry of Safety and Justice, The Hague).
+Specific research interests include gender history, child health, health in (port) cities, family and care, adoption practices, maternal mortality and (cause specific) mortality.
+Besides her affiliation with Leiden University, she participated in various national inquiries: violence in the Dutch youth care system after 1945, commissioned by the De Winter Commission (2019) and the national inquiry on relinquishment for adoption in the Netherlands between 1956 and 1984 (Ministry of Safety and Justice, The Hague).

 2010: ‘Is breast best?
 Evaluating breastfeeding patterns and causes of infant death in a Dutch province in the period 1875-1900', The history of the family 15 (1) 76-90.

-2009: with F. van Poppel & J. Schellekens, ‘Oversterfte van jonge meisjes in Nederland in de negentiende en eerste helft twintigste eeuw', Tijdschrift voor sociale en economische geschiedenis 6 (4) 37-69.
+2009 (with F. van Poppel and J. Schellekens) ‘Oversterfte van jonge meisjes in Nederland in de negentiende en eerste helft twintigste eeuw', Tijdschrift voor sociale en economische geschiedenis 6 (4) 37-69.